SMUnlimited/AMAI/README.md

 - You can install to a single map or a whole directory.
 ![installer](installer.jpg)

+## Versions
+There are multiple editions of AMAI available to install based on your warcraft 3 version you run with.
+You must use the correct abrievation to install the correct scripts.
+Improvements and fixes to the core AI engine will improve the older scripts as well.
+- REFORGED(RFG) : The AI scripts intended for the latest version of warcraft 3 1.36+ (regardless if you own **Reforged** or not)
+- TFT : The classic Frozen Throne AI scripts intended for TFT 1.24 version of warcraft 3.
+Has some forwards compatability support up to 1.31 including 24 player support although tech tree changes in later versions will not be available to the AI.
+- ROC : The classic Reign of Chaos AI scripts intended for ROC 1.24 version of warcraft 3.
+Has some forwards compatability support up to 1.31 including 24 player support although tech tree changes in later versions will not be available to the AI.

 ## Commandline install
-- From a windows commandline or powershell type `InstallTFTToMap.bat "C:\mymap.w3m" 1` and press enter to install AMAI to maps
+- From a windows commandline or powershell type `InstallRFGToMap.bat "C:\mymap.w3m" 1` and press enter to install AMAI to maps
-- If you do not want to have the Commander installed to control team mates or easily change language settings instead run `InstallCommanderToMap.bat "C:\mymap.w3m" 0`
+- If you do not want to have the Commander installed to control team mates or easily change language settings instead run `InstallRFGToMap.bat "C:\mymap.w3m" 0`
 ![example](example.jpg)
-- Alternatively for complex installs if you have `perl` installed from a commandline you can type `perl InstallTFTtoDir.pl "C:\Documents\Warcraft III\Maps\AMAI"` and press enter to install AMAI to all maps in a directory and subdirectories.
+- Alternatively for complex installs if you have `perl` installed from a commandline you can type `perl InstallToDir.pl REFORGED "C:\Documents\Warcraft III\Maps\AMAI"` and press enter to install AMAI to all maps in a directory and subdirectories.
-- You can disable the commander for this install via the `perl InstallTFTtoDir.pl "C:\Documents\Warcraft III\Maps\AMAI" "false"`
+- You can disable the commander for this install via the `perl InstallToDir.pl REFORGED "C:\Documents\Warcraft III\Maps\AMAI" "false"`
-- After installing AMAI on your map just start Warcraft3: RoC or TFT and play the map against and/or with computers to make use of AMAI.
+- After installing AMAI on your map just start Warcraft 3 and play the map against and/or with computers to make use of AMAI.

 ## Notes
 - Advanced Melee AI is made to be used on 'melee' maps only so please don't try to use it on completly custom maps (e.g towerdefence), it will make no difference on such maps.